alemar11/ios-watchos-tvos-macos-resources/README.md

 * [NextGrowingTextView](https://github.com/muukii/NextGrowingTextView) - The next in the generations of 'growing textviews' optimized for iOS 7 and above.
 * [PTPPlaceholderTextView](https://github.com/pitiphong-p/PTPPlaceholderTextView) - A simple naive implementation of UITextView subclass to support placeholder text rendering in UITextView.
 * [RealtimeGradientText](https://github.com/kevinzhow/RealtimeGradientText) - Gradient Text in Real.
+* [Reductio](https://github.com/fdzsergio/Reductio) - Reductio is a tool used to extract keywords and phrases using an implementation of the algorithm TextRank.
 * [RSKGrowingTextView](https://github.com/ruslanskorb/RSKGrowingTextView) - A light-weight UITextView subclass that automatically grows and shrinks.
 * [Splitflap](https://github.com/YannickL/Splitflap) - A simple split-flap display for your Swift applications.
 * [SwiftyMarkdown](https://github.com/SimonFairbairn/SwiftyMarkdown) - Converts Markdown files and strings into NSAttributedString.